jinal90/MyAsteroidRadar/README.md

 This project will consist of two screens.

 1. Main screen: Displays list of near earth Asteroid for next seven days.
-2. Main screen: Displays details about selected Asteroid.
+2. Detail screen: Displays details about selected Asteroid.

 ## Getting Started